Autodesk/synthesis/tutorials/TouchControls.md

 If on a compatible device, the "Touch Controls" button will appear on the MainHUD.
 Clicking the button, the touch control joysticks will appear.

-Alternatively, when spawning an robot, set the input scheme to "Brandon" which will automatically spawn the joysticks.
+Alternatively, when spawning a robot, set the input scheme to "Brandon" which will automatically spawn the joysticks.

 ## Need More Help?

-If you need help with anything regarding Synthesis or it's related features please reach out through our [discord](https://www.discord.gg/hHcF9AVgZA).
+If you need help with anything regarding Synthesis or it's related features please reach out through our [Discord](https://www.discord.gg/hHcF9AVgZA).
 It's the best way to get in contact with the community and our current developers.